Rush of Ikorr Rule Book v1.1

 Infusions:

-Infusions grant champions additional abilities.
-These abilities work as if they were printed on the champion cards itself.
+abilities and those abilities work as if they were printed

 Infusions can be added to any champion with an Infusion Allowance value.
 The Infusion Requirement on the Infusion must be equal to or less than the Infusion Allowance on the champion.